Hybrid VCSPs with crisp and conservative valued templates: Introduction

 The CSPs have been a very active research field since 70s.
-One of the topics that revealed rich logical and algebraic structure of the CSPs was the question of classification of the problem's computational complexity when constraint relations are restricted to a given set of relations or, alternatively, when the second relational structure is some fixed $\bGamma$.
+One of the topics that revealed the rich logical and algebraic structure of the CSPs was the problem's computational complexity when constraint relations are restricted to a given set of relations or, alternatively, when the second relational structure is some fixed $\bGamma$.
 Thus, this problem is parameterized by $\bGamma$, denoted as $\CSP\bGamma$ and called a fixed template CSP with a template $\bGamma$ (another name is a non-uniform CSP).
-E.g., if the domain set is boolean and $\bGamma$ is a relational structure with four ternary predicates $x\vee y\vee z$, $\overline{x}\vee y\vee z$, $\overline{x}\vee \overline{y}\vee z$, $\overline{x}\vee \overline{y}\vee \overline{z}$, $\CSP\bGamma$ models 3-SAT which is historically one of the first NP-complete problems~\cite{Cook:1971}.
-At the same time, if we restrict $\bGamma$ to binary predicates, then we obtain tractable 2-SAT.
-Schaeffer proved~\cite{Schaefer:1978} that for any template $\bGamma$ over the boolean set, $\CSP\bGamma$ is either in P or NP-complete.
-When $\bGamma$ is a graph (irreflexive symmetric predicate) Hell and Ne\v{s}et\v{r}il~\cite{Hell} proved an analogous statement, by showing that only for bipartite graphs the problem is tractable.
-Feder and Vardi~\cite{feder98:monotone} found that all fixed template CSPs can be expressed as problems in a fragment of SNP, called Monotone Monadic SNP (MM SNP), and showed that for any problem in MM SNP there is a polynomial-time Turing reduction to fixed template CSP.
-Thus, non-uniform CSPs complexity classification would yield a classification for MM SNP problems.
-This result placed fixed-template CSPs into a broad logical context which naturally lead to a conjecture that such CSPs are either tractable or NP-hard, so called dichotomy conjecture.
+E.g., if the domain set is boolean and $\bGamma$ is a structure with four ternary relations $x\vee y\vee z$, $\overline{x}\vee y\vee z$, $\overline{x}\vee \overline{y}\vee z$, $\overline{x}\vee \overline{y}\vee \overline{z}$, $\CSP\bGamma$ models 3-SAT which is historically one of the first NP-complete problems~\cite{Cook:1971}.
+At the same time, if we restrict $\bGamma$ to binary relations, then we obtain tractable 2-SAT.
+Schaeffer proved~\cite{schaefer78:complexity} that for any template $\bGamma$ over the boolean set, $\CSP\bGamma$ is either in P or NP-complete.
+For the case when $\bGamma$ is a graph (without loops) Hell and Ne\v{s}et\v{r}il~\cite{Hell} proved an analogous statement, by showing that only for bipartite graphs the problem is tractable.
+Feder and Vardi~\cite{feder98:monotone} found that all fixed template CSPs can be expressed as problems in a fragment of SNP, called the Monotone Monadic SNP (MM SNP), and showed that for any problem in MM SNP there is a polynomial-time Turing reduction to a fixed template CSP.
+Thus, non-uniform CSPs' complexity classification would yield a classification for MM SNP problems.
+This result placed fixed-template CSPs into a broad logical context which naturally lead to a conjecture that such CSPs are either tractable or NP-hard, the so called dichotomy conjecture.